alfredlam42/intro-to-handlebars/README.md

 handlebars <template directory> -f <filename>
 ```

-You don't need to precompile your templates and compile it when someone loads the website.
-It's not recommended because it might slow down the loading speed.
+You don't need to precompile your templates because you can compile it when someone loads the website.
+It's not recommended because it might slow down the loading speed of the page.